 Taliesin West Arizona

 Only 2 weeks later I found myself in Scottsdale, Wright’s winter home and desert conquest.
 In 1937 Wright acquired the desert land and began the process of building Taliesin West, now recognized as a UNESCO World Heritage Site

 Approximately 30 of Wright’s apprentices followed him to Scottsdale every winter and built what is now Taliesin West.
 While they built the beautiful home over 7 years, they had to live in the Sonoran Desert as they built it; they became very familiar with the harshness of the environment.
 Due to this long labor of love, it’s probably the most personal of Wright’s creations.

 Located down a winding road surrounded by citrus trees, the house is nestled into the desert landscape.
-Here, I also took a 90 minute walking tour that leading me through the gardens, living room, private quarters, drafting room, music pavilion, and cabaret building.
+Here, I also took a 90-minute walking tour that led me through the gardens, living room, private quarters, drafting room, music pavilion, and cabaret building.

 Taliesin West is a beautiful introduction to the Sonoran Desert and when seen in conjunction with Taliesin just a few weeks prior – you could really see how Wright’s design developed over the years.